How to Love Your In-Laws

 Lisa Jacobson visits The Better Mom to share the lessons she learned from over 17 years of living in the same house as her mother-in-law.

-Barbara Rainey offers a reader some tried and true advice for turning the quantity time of the holidays into quality time.
+Barbara Rainey offers a reader some tried and true wisdom for turning the quantity time of the holidays into quality time.

 Christy Fitzwater shares the poignant story of what she learned by watching her sister-in-law care for Christy’s own mother.